Margarita Martínez López

 Margarita Martínez López (born 11 June 1950) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).

+Martínez López is a native of Tampico, Tamaulipas.

 In the 2003 mid-terms she was elected to the Chamber of Deputies to represent Nuevo León's 10th district during the 59th session of Congress.

+She later served as municipal president of Escobedo, Nuevo León, in 2006–2009.